 If you’re interested in pursuing a career in banking, then there are a very certain and unique set of qualities and skills that you’ll need in order to be successful.
 Corporate and investment banking, in particular, are notoriously competitive sectors, and only the very best and brightest tend to make the cut.

-So, if you’re ready to make some serious money at one of the top banks in the world, these are the qualities you’ll need to possess!
+So, if you’re ready to make some serious money working at one of the top banks in the world, these are the qualities you’ll need to possess!

 1. Analytical skills